 - Blumenthal JA, Sherwood A, Babyak MA, et al. J Am Coll Cardiol.
 2012 August 1.
 [Epub ahead of print] http://content.onlinejacc.org/article.aspx?articleid=1305794

 - Haykowsky MJ, Brubaker PH, Stewart KP, et al. J Am Coll Cardiol.
 2012;60:120-8. http://content.onlinejacc.org/article.aspx?articleid=1212261

 To listen to an interview with Barry A. Franklin, PhD, about increasing activity levels as secondary prevention, visit www.youtube.cswnews.org.
 The interview was conducted by Allan S. Jaffe, MD.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and ACS, Interventions and Vascular Medicine, Exercise
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and ACS, Interventions and Vascular Medicine, Exercise